E-Filing Your Divorce Papers

 E-Filing Systems by State

 Odyssey by Tyler Technologies is the most commonly used e-filing system in state courts across the U.S. It's already being used in many states, although in many of those e-filing isn't available for starting new divorce cases without an attorney.
 Odyssey can be used to file for divorce without a lawyer in all of Illinois, Indiana, Maryland, Massachusetts, North Dakota, Oregon, Rhode Island and Texas.
-Odyssey is also available for divorce in at least some counties in Arizona, California, Georgia, Louisiana and Nevada (Clark only).
+Odyssey is also available for divorce in at least some counties in Arizona, California, Georgia, Louisiana Nevada, and North Carolina.
 The following states use the Odyssey e-filing system, but have not yet made it available for people filing for divorce without an attorney: Idaho, Minnesota, New Hampshire, and New Mexico.

 E-flex by Tybera is used in six states (Arkansas, Delaware, Kansas, Iowa, North Carolina and Utah), but only in Iowa can it be used for e-filing pro se divorce cases.